 The easiest way to get to Obi is by car.
 If you are coming from Miyazaki airport, it is roughly a 60 min drive, and if you take the JR Nichinan Line from Miyazaki airport to Obi Station, it is roughly a 70min train ride.

-The Check-in reception is located within the Komura Memorial Hall (国際交流センター小村記念館), which is approx. 20 min walk or 5 min drive from Obi Station.
-Parking for the Check-in location is available at the Obi Tourism Parking Lot (飫肥観光駐車場), which is a short walk from the Komura Memorial Hall.
+The Check-in reception is located within the Obi Tourism Parking Lot Ticket Office(飫肥城観光駐車場チケット販売所), which is approx. 20 min walk or 5 min drive from Obi Station.
+Parking for the Check-in location is available at the Obi Tourism Parking Lot (飫肥観光駐車場).

 Parking for 2 cars is also available at the Home.